Tuck Everlasting (2002 film): Plot

 After being returned home, Winnie is woken by Jesse, who begs her to help him free his parents.
 The family fears that if Mae is hanged the next day, she won't die and their immortality will be exposed to the public.
 Winnie helps Jesse and Miles to break the Tucks out of jail and says goodbye to them.
 Jesse, who has fallen in love with Winnie, asks her to join them, but Angus warns her that it is dangerous to go with them as they will be hunted.
 Jesse tells Winnie to drink from the spring so that she will live forever and never age, and that he will come back for her when all is safe, then leaves, promising to love her until the day he dies.
 After the Tucks depart, Winnie chooses not to drink the water, as Angus warned her that being immortal is far worse than living a typical life and that she should not fear death.

 More than 85 years later, in the present day, Jesse returns to Treegap on a motorcycle.
 He goes into the woods and at the base of the great tree finds Winnie's headstone marking the site where the spring once stood.
-The stone reads that Winnie became a wife and mother before passing away at 100 years of age.
+The stone reads that Winnie became a wife and mother before dying at 100 years of age.
 Jesse sits at her grave, smiling through his tears and remembering her.